Howdy Doody: Peanut gallery

-It was thus one of the first television shows with audience participation as a major component.
+It thus was one of the first television shows with audience participation as a major component.

-In many of the 1949–54 episodes released on DVD by Mill Creek Entertainment in 2008, the children also can be heard singing jingles for commercial breaks, with Buffalo Bob or Howdy leading them and the lyrics appearing on screen.
-Colgate toothpaste, Halo Shampoo, 3 Musketeers candy bars, Tootsie Rolls and Poll Parrot Shoes are among the products advertised this way, as well as series-long sponsor Wonder Bread.
+In many of the 1949–1954 episodes released on DVD by Mill Creek Entertainment in 2008, the children can be heard singing jingles for commercial breaks, with Buffalo Bob or Howdy leading them and the lyrics appearing on screen.
+Colgate toothpaste, Halo Shampoo, 3 Musketeers candy bars, Tootsie Rolls and Poll Parrot Shoes were among the products advertised this way, as well as series-long sponsor Wonder Bread.

 The popularity of Howdy Doody and its Peanut Gallery led executives at United Features Syndicate to use the name Peanuts for syndication of Charles M. Schulz's Li'l Folks comic strip, reportedly to the lifelong chagrin of Schulz.

 Smith's absence

-In September 1954, Bob Smith suffered a heart attack and was ordered to recuperate at home.
+In September 1954, Bob Smith suffered a heart attack and was ordered by his doctors to recuperate at home.
 NBC managed to keep the show going with guest hosts, including Gabby Hayes and New York disc jockey Ted Brown as Bison Bill, explaining to kids that Smith was vacationing at Pioneer Village.
 While kids generally were satisfied with the explanation, show sponsors insisted they wanted Smith himself to hawk their products.
 In response, NBC set up a special studio at Smith's home so he could appear live "from Pioneer Village" to do commercials.

 During Smith's absence from the show, Howdy was voiced by Allen Swift.
 Swift continued to voice the character for the remainder of the show's run, even after Smith's return in September 1955.